teppeis/renovate-config/README.md

 - Run following schedule: after 9pm and before 9am
 - Upgrade semver ranges to latest version even if latest version satisfies existing range.
 - Group ESLint, the plugins, the config and Prettier together
+- Automerge minor updates of widely used libraries like `mocha` in devDeps

 #### for lock file maintenance

-- Run following schedule: every weekend and before before 9am on Monday
+- Run following schedule: every weekend and before 9am on Monday

 #### for Docker digests in CirleCI config.yml